 ), whose existence had been unknown to him until recently.
 He explains that Cool's mother was a show girl from Las Vegas who suddenly showed up with Cool, the result of their brief tryst, and told Larry to keep him while she left the country to evade law enforcement for shooting someone.
 Larry stays with Frank and his mother, Marylin (Eileen Ryan

-), and is thrilled when Frank shows him his pride and joy, an antique oldsmobile that he's kept in pristine condition.
+), and is thrilled when Frank shows him his pride and joy, an antique Oldsmobile that he's kept in pristine condition.

 When the hired cowboy intended to provide entertainment for Kevin's birthday party is accidentally swapped with a stripper, Gil resorts to ingenuity in order to avoid the inevitable meltdown should Kevin find out.
 He assumes the role himself, using inventive methods to turn himself into a cowboy.
 His entertainment proves a hit and he feels an immense swell of satisfaction and pride for giving Kevin something memorable.
 However, his glee is short lived when Kevin has an episode one night while out to dinner and Gil is devastated that he couldn't 'fix' his son's anxieties.
 Situations at work then worsen to the point where Gil quits and, when Karen reveals that she's pregnant with their fourth child, Gil finds himself at a loss and falls into a depression.
-He suffers nightmares where, instead of seeing his son Kevin grow up as a confident young man, he sees him becoming disturbed and suicidal; a direct indication to Gil's ultimate failure as a father.
+He suffers nightmares where, instead of seeing his son Kevin grow up as a confident young man, he sees him becoming disturbed and suicidal; a direct result of Gil's ultimate failure as a father.

 Meanwhile, sick and tired of Nathan's obsessive bearings over the family, Susan tells him, in her own way, that she is leaving him.

-), and Gary seems happy, spending more time with Tod.
+), and Garry seems happy, spending more time with Tod.
 One night, after her date with George, Helen witnesses Julie storm into the house and engage in an argument with Tod after finding a drag racing helmet in his car after he'd promised her that he wouldn't race anymore.
 Dejected, Tod admits that he went back to racing after his friends, whom he had planned to start a small business with, took off with all of their supplies, leaving him nothing.
 Tod leaves the house and Julie angrily runs to her room, mentioning to the side that she is pregnant with Tod's child.
 Helen takes the news with a stiff drink.

 When Frank discovers his antique car is missing, he begins to have doubts about Larry.
 Larry returns with the car, claiming that he wanted to get it appraised but Frank sees through the lie and retorts that he knows Larry was simply interested in pawning if for a quick buck.
 Larry confesses that he has a gambling problem and owes a hefty debt of 25K to some bookies over a basketball game.
 If he fails to pay, they will kill him.
 He begs his father to help him, reasoning that Frank should because he's his father.
 Humbled by his disillusions, Frank asks to meet with Gil who admits his own fears in parenting.
 Frank acknowledges that he wasn't a good father and tells Gil that he knows he is, but that he worries too much.
 Any kind of worrying is something that never goes away, even when children are full grown.
-Frank and Gil have a reconcilliation and Frank asks for advice on what to do with Larry.
+Frank and Gil have a reconciliation and Frank asks for advice on what to do with Larry.